mel-project/docs.themelio.org/docs/content/try-themelio/alphanet-client.md

 This generates and stores to disk a new wallet called "alice", printing out the **address** and the **secret**.
 Note both of these values.

-{% hint style="warning" %}
-The wallet secret **will not be saved to disk!** You should back up the secret somewhere safe if you need to recover the contents of the wallet.
+> The wallet secret **will not be saved to disk!** You should back up the secret somewhere safe if you need to recover the contents of the wallet.
-{% endhint %}

 Repeat the process for Bob, and you're done for this step.